asengupta/avishek.net/_posts/2021-09-28-functional-analysis-exercises-2-distance-metrics.md

 $$\blacksquare$$

 The converse is not true.
-To see why this is not true, remember that the infimum/supremum of a set does *not* have to belong to that set.
+To see why this is not true, remember that **the infimum/supremum of a set does *not* have to belong to that set**.
 Therefore, two sets can have the same infimum/supremum while still having their intersection be the null set.

 Thus, consider the set formed by the sequence $$\{\frac{1}{2^n}\}$$.
 Then $$X=\{\frac{1}{2^n}\}$$ The infimum (and the limit point) of $$X$$ is $$0$$.